 How do you use frozen breast milk?

-First, you have to thaw to thaw breast milk and bring it to room temperature.
+First, you have to thaw breast milk and bring it to room temperature.
 Since I am terrible at planning ahead, I usually just take a bag of frozen breast milk out of the freezer and run it under warm water until it is completely liquid and warm to the touch.
 Then, I place it in a bottle and use it right away!

 If you plan ahead, you can take the frozen breast milk and put it in the fridge to thaw overnight.
 Once thawed, warm it up by running it under hot water- never use a microwave!
 Then, put it in a bottle and you’re set!

 So, what to do with thawed breast milk after 24 hours?

 Use thawed breast milk within 24 hours, otherwise, it needs to go down the drain!
 So be sure you only get out a bit at a time.
 It doesn’t take a long time to thaw more breastmilk with warm water.
 You can also your breastmilk to mix with baby cereal or other things for baby.

 How long does it take to thaw breast milk?